← All articles

 How Much Does a Website Cost for a Small Business in 2026?

 Stop Googling.
-Here's exactly what you'll pay for a small business website in 2026 — from DIY to full agency builds, plus the hidden costs everyone forgets about.
+Here's exactly what you'll pay — from DIY to agency, plus the hidden costs nobody tells you about.

 Key Takeaways